 - a) Fresnillo will spend a minimum of US\$2,000,000 on exploration during the first year after the necessary exploration permits are obtained (Fresnillo fulfilled this commitment during fiscal 2013).
 A minimum of 70% of this exploration was required to be conducted on the Company's concessions. - b) Fresnillo will have the option to spend an additional US\$2,000,000 per year on exploration for each of the following two years.
-A minimum of 70% of this exploration must also be conducted on the Company's concessions. - c) Upon Fresnillo spending an aggregate of US\$6,000,000 on exploration activities, the Company and Fresnillo will each contribute their respective Coneto mining concessions to a new company ("NewCo") that initially would be owned 55% by Fresnillo and 45% by the Company. - d) Fresnillo will have the right to increase its ownership of NewCo to 70% by either completing a prefeasibility study or spending up to an additional US\$21,000,000 in the process of preparing a prefeasibility study.
+A minimum of 70% of this exploration must also be conducted on the Company's concessions. - c) Upon Fresnillo spending an aggregate of US\$6,000,000 on exploration activities, the Company and Fresnillo will each contribute their respective Coneto mining concessions to a new company ("NewCo") that initially would be owned 55% by Fresnillo and 45% by the Company.
+On September 24, 2015, the Company announced that the Coneto project earn-in expenditures of US\$6 million had been reached by Fresnillo.
+The Company and Fresnillo will now proceed on the basis of a 45%/55% respective ownership.